 Over the past year, I've taken three trips to Mexico's vibrant, chaotic capital city.
 My reasons for such frequent peregrinations can basically be boiled down to one ultra-compelling factor: the food.
-Compared to Mexican cuisine made here in the states, the food in Mexico is fresher; the ingredients more local; and the skilled cooks who prepare the tacos, tortas, and everything else are veritable masters of their art, often boasting years or even decades of experience making their one signature dish.
+And while you can certainly dine well in fancy establishments, street food is an essential part of any visit to CDMX.
+The skilled cooks who prepare the tacos, tortas, and everything else are veritable masters of their art, often boasting years or even decades of experience making their one signature dish.

 It's no exaggeration to say that it's tough to walk even a few meters without encountering a stall peddling freshly squeezed fruit juices; super-loaded sandwiches; or any kind of treat made with masa, the mother corn dough that's used to create tacos, tamales, and many other indigenous treats.

-It's safe to say that no matter what your tastes are, you'll find something eminently craveable on Mexico City's streets; but if you want to eat hyper-local, then definitely look for these five iconic street foods the next time you visit CDMX.
+So, what you should eat — and where?
+Definitely look for these five iconic street foods the next time you visit CDMX.
 Although they can be found in other Mexican metropolises, these snacks either originated in Mexico City or have become so ingrained in the food culture there that they've come to be ubiquitous.

 Read on — and prepare to be hungry.